Agheb/burgerhood/README.md

 # Neighborhood Map Project - Munich's Best Burger Joints

-A KnockoutJS SPA that provides an interactive map , showing you the locations of Munich's Best Burgers.
+A KnockoutJS SPA that provides an interactive map, showing you the locations of Munich's Best Burgers.
 The SPA uses Yelp's GraphQL API and even includes a simple GraphQL Client for the API.